 Pick up a pint (or 3) or ship it.
 Include some toppings or an ice cream scoop from this brand, which was recommended by Jeni herself (and I concur).

-Your hostess will need a good pick-me-up the next day!
+Who doesn’t need a good pick-me-up?
 Pick up some local beans or other coffee treats at one of the local coffee shops suggested by The Columbus Coffee Experience.

 Krema Nut Company in Grandview Heights – Offering homemade nut butter, as well as all chocolates, nuts, jams and jellies, popcorn, and other food gifts.
 Try the Hot and Spicy Peanut Butter!
 The Krema Kitchen served gourmet sandwiches and milkshakes, but are closed during the holiday season.